Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Agrawal's model

 The dynamic gain fluctuations $\Delta h(t)$ are hence proportional to the low-pass filtered output power.
 The absolute square of the filter function, $|H_c(f)|^2$, is depicted in Fig.~\ref{fig:hc}.
 It decays from its maximum value of 1 at $f=0$ to 0 in the limit $f\to\infty$.
 It attains a value of $1/2$ at the cutoff frequency.

 It follows from~\eqref{eq:agrawaldedz} that once the gain dynamics $h(t)$ are obtained from~\eqref{eq:hagrawal} through numerical integration, the electric field at the SOA output is computed as

 Equations~\eqref{eq:hagrawal} and~\eqref{eq:field} are commonly referred to as the Agrawal model.
 As the gain $h(t)$ fluctuates around its average value, the signal experiences amplitude fluctuations as well as phase fluctuations.
-Gain fluctuations are translated into phase fluctuations due to the Henry factor $\alpha_H$~\cite{Henry1982}.
-While an optical signal experiences phase fluctuations in a fiber due to the nonlinear Kerr effect, an SOA causes both amplitude and phase fluctuations.
-In the GN model these are treated as additive Gaussian noise.
+While an optical signal in a fiber primarily experiences phase fluctuations due to the nonlinear Kerr effect, with amplitude fluctuations emerging via phase–amplitude coupling through dispersion, an SOA induces amplitude fluctuations via gain compression that are converted to phase fluctuations through the Henry factor $\alpha_H$~\cite{Henry1982}.
+In the GN model these impairments are treated as additive Gaussian noise.